jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/sixth-month/MinutesForMeetingForWorshipForBusiness.md

 1. Committee reports

-    Treasurer went over the cash flow report up to the end May.
+    A finance committee member went over the cash flow report up to the end May.
 Funds were transferred from mortgage and utilities reserves to checking.
 Discussed was reducing reducing the Meeting's listing in Friend's Meeting.